TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 16/Numbers 16.16.md

 ---

-And Moses said unto Korah, Be thou and all thy company before Jehovah, thou, and they, and Aaron, to-morrow:
+Moses said to Korah, "You and all your company go before Yahweh, you, and they, and Aaron, tomorrow: